box/developer.box.com/content/guides/box-ai/ai-models/aws-claude-4-5-opus-model-card.md

 ---
 # AWS Claude Opus 4.5

-The **AWS Claude Opus 4.5** model is designed for developers building sophisticated AI agents that can reason, plan, and execute complex tasks with minimal oversight.
+The **AWS Claude Opus 4.5** model is designed for developers building sophisticated AI agents that can reason, plan, and perform complex tasks with minimal oversight.

 ## Model details